 What is the actor that can consciously effect such a stoppage of capital?
 Is it the proletariat of revolutionary lore?
 The proletariat is bound in a thousand ways by surrogate activities, capital’s propaganda and ideology, the spectacle, state repression, psychological and biological control techniques, whatever you want to call it.
 These obstacles will grow even stronger as technology progresses under capitalism.
 Even if the proletariat were able to dodge every single one of these obstacles, a general strike and a mass-coordinated riot, no matter how well planned, would leave capital alive in small pockets of the world and despotic capital would then expand again and overcome the revolution.
 The proletariat cannot consciously stop capital.
 In fact, there is no actor that can consciously stop capital.
 The only actor that can stop capital momentarily and provide for a small glimmer of hope of becoming human has to be external to the direct conflict between capital and wage-labor, an unconscious event that causes the extensive global destruction of the technological base of capital and civil society as a whole, obliterating it to the point where it cannot rebuild itself in the image of capital but not to the point where we revert back to pre-capitalist economic formations.

 Basic thesis: Global destruction.
 Upon the ashes of the old order, after the spell of capital’s real domination breaks and after the capitalists lose control of the productive process, the proletariat will have no choice but to follow its own naked interests, its instinct for survival, and therefore seize the remaining means of production and produce non-hierarchical organizations based on mutual aid for their own survival.
 In other words, the proletariat will have no choice but to communize all relations of society and erase all artificial divisions of the working class, including nationality, gender, ethnicity, etc. The proletariat will not be able to stop capital by itself, but only via the intervention of a major crisis that stops capital will the proletariat be able to create communism.
-Upon the end of the real domination of capital, the acquisition of the means of production by the working class, and the formation of intra-working class relationships based on mutual aid and solidarity comes the new material base of communism, from which arises a communist superstructure and a communist consciousness.
+Upon the end of the real domination of capital, the acquisition of the means of production by the working class, and the formation of intra-working class relationships based on mutual aid and solidarity comes the new material base of communism, from which arises communist generalized self-management and a communist consciousness.
 By effecting such a transformation, the proletariat will destroy itself as a class entity, erase all class divisions, and usher in the real material human community of freely associated social individuals.
 The new order will only come out of a trial of fire, disaster communism, which will start off with a significantly lower economic base than in the pre-collapse world.
 Socialism and barbarism.